 To add in any missing hours to courses, go to School > Programmes > Courses.
 Select the bottom-level courses (you may need to click +).

-To update EEP hours, tick the boxes next to the students, then click the pencil icon to select Bulk update Student Course EEP Hours Contribution.
+To update EEP hours, tick the boxes next to the students, then click the Bulk action button to select Bulk update Student Course EEP Hours Contribution.

 You can also click into a student and click Edit to update their hours individually.